 While the mostly limiting factor for dental restorations may be cost, these longer term options, while more expensive to start, could save you money in the long run by preventing future treatments.
 Implant supported dentures can last a lifetime if properly cared for, whereas dentures may need to be replace more frequently.
 It is best to consult your dentist on what permanent denture solution is best for your oral health.

 Dentures are the cheapest option for tooth restoration.
-Other treatments might be considered if you are looking for a long-term solution.
+Other treatments and dental services might be considered if you are looking for a long-term solution.
 For example, dental implants and cemented bridges offer a permanent dental fixture that can’t be removed from the mouth.
 These treatments have a closer resemblance to real teeth.
 But, some people aren’t good candidates for implants.

 If you need a tooth replacement solution, the first step will be to schedule a consultation with our team at Flex Dental.
 Your dentist will work with you to create the personalized treatment plan that best fits your needs and budget, whether that includes dentures or other restoration treatments.